 On a day-to-day basis, make sure your house is clean — dust your surfaces often and thoroughly.
 Air purifiers help keep toxins out of the air you’re breathing in your home or workplace.
 Dehumidifiers eliminate extra moisture in the air that can encourage mold growth.

 Mold toxicity is a serious condition that can result in long-term illness.
-Taking steps to prevent exposure to mycotoxins is essential, but if you have experienced ongoing, unresolved symptoms like muscle and joint pain, fatigue, brain fog, headaches, or even digestive issues, consider getting tested for mold toxicity — it could just be the root of those symptoms.
+Taking steps to prevent exposure to mycotoxins is essential, but if you have experienced ongoing, unresolved symptoms like muscle and joint pain, fatigue, brain fog, headaches, or even digestive issues, consider getting tested for mold toxicity — it might just be the root of those symptoms.